The Ultimate X Games Itinerary

 Must See Event(s):

-Toyota Park offers riders the opportunity to test their skills on a unique transition-based concrete bowl course.
+Riders have the opportunity to test their skills on a unique transition-based concrete bowl course.
 In this year’s Final-only format, each rider will take three runs through the course.
 Final ranking is determined on each rider’s best score.
 Competitors will be judged based on aggressive execution of maneuvers, degree of difficulty, variety, continuity of run, originality and style, amplitude (height of airs) and use of the course.
-Starts at 3:30pm.
+Starts at 12:00pm.

 Nearby Attractions: Reminisce about the stunts, tricks and flips you’ve witnessed over a beer at Day Block Brewpub.
 Located two blocks away from the stadium, this place has it all: delicious beers on tap to keep you happy, live music to keep you entertained, and stellar snacks to keep you full.
 We like to order a bacon flight to go with our beer flight.
 Just putting it out there.
 After a beer or two enjoy a gorgeous walk across the Stone Arch Bridge and check out the Aster Café.
 Located right on the river it has some insane views of the city.